GeoscienceAustralia/Wind_multipliers/README.rst

 ==========
     * Terrain classification input dataset configuration is no longer hard-coded.
 A terrain_table is now used to facilitate ingenstion of the terrain dataset.
 (May 2017)
+    * Input file formats no longer fixed.
+File formats able to be read in with gdal.Open can now be used as the DEM and landcover input dataset types, incl .img, .tif.

 Status
 ======